oshaughnessy/sierramountainll/_posts/2022-12-01-early-bird-registration.md

 [Registration for 2023 is open!](https://www.sierramountainll.com/Default.aspx?tabid=890579){:target="_blank"}

 The regular season rate is $125.
-Any early bird discount of $25 is available through Jan 31, which you'll see in your cart during checkout.
+An early bird discount of $25 is available through Jan 31, which you'll see in your cart during checkout.

 Wondering what division to sign up for?
 After you log in to the registration site